chensoul/rose-hugo/exampleSite/content/posts/about.md

 sidebar: false
 ---

-This site is built with [Hugo](https://gohugo.io/) and the [Hugo Rose](https://github.com/chensoul/rose-hugo) theme.
+This site is built with [Hugo](https://gohugo.io/) and the [Rose Hugo](https://github.com/chensoul/rose-hugo) theme.

-**Hugo Rose** is a responsive, clean, and content-focused Hugo theme inspired by the MH Magazine lite WordPress theme.
+**Rose Hugo** is a responsive, clean, and content-focused Hugo theme inspired by the MH Magazine lite WordPress theme.
 It is designed for personal blogs, tech sites, and content-driven websites that value readability and flexibility.

 ## Key Features